 Federal law requires pension plans in critical status to adopt a rehabilitation plan aimed at restoring the financial health of the plan.
-This is the second year the Plan has been in critical and declining status.1 The law permits pension plans in critical and declining status to reduce, or even eliminate, benefits called "adjustable benefits" as part of a rehabilitation plan.
+This is the fourth year the Plan has been in critical and declining status.1 The law permits pension plans in critical and declining status to reduce, or even eliminate, benefits called "adjustable benefits" as part of a rehabilitation plan.
 On November 14, 2012, you were notified that the Plan reduced or eliminated certain adjustable benefits.
 On April 27, 2012, you were notified that as of April 30, 2012, the Plan is not permitted to pay lump sum benefits (or any other benefits in excess of the monthly amount paid under a single life annuity) while it is in critical status, unless the lump sum is less than \$5,000.
-The trustees review the Rehabilitation Plan annually, and have adopted an updated Rehabilitation Plan effective June 1, 2016.
-A separate notice describing the updated Rehabilitation Plan is enclosed with this mailing.
+The trustees review the Rehabilitation Plan annually, and have most recently adopted an update to the Rehabilitation Plan effective November 30, 2017.
 If the trustees of the plan determine that further benefit reductions are necessary, you will receive a separate notice in the future identifying and explaining the effect of those reductions.